How much does it cost?

 Can I start at any time, or do I have to begin in the Fall?

 You can start any term.
 PFI is on quarters.
 Each term lasts twelve weeks except Summer term.
-It is an intensive that takes place in July.
+It is a six-week intensive that takes place in July and August.

 Are these pass/no pass classes or do I get grades?